mattfeng/hsf/2016/hard-chatting/README.md

 killall
 ```

+The output of `strings` holds some valuable information.

+1. The binary connects to some IRC server, as evidenced in lines such as `NOTICE %s :IRC <command> = Sends this command to the server`
+2. The binary seems to be the malicious vector by which an IRC Botnet operates.
+The binary receives commands such as `TSUNAMI`, `UDP`, `PAN`, and `SPOOFS`, which all act maliciously (the first three send out DoS attacks, and the last fakes source addresses for the first three attacks).
+These are the attacks that are referenced in the problem statement.
+3. The IRC server that the client is connecting to is `irc.rogueterminal.com`.
+4. The channel the client is communicating through is `#9sdf3o3j23`.
+5. There appears to be some kind of password, `h@rdch@tz`.
+Maybe this is the password that Mike cannot remember (although the prompt seems to indicate he forgot the password to his computer).

 We try connecting to `irc.rogueterminal.com` on channel `#9sdf3o3j23` using KiwiIRC, the WebIRC client.

 ![alt text] (https://github.com/mattfeng/hsf/blob/master/2016/hard-chatting/hard-chatting-imgs/connecting_1.PNG "Connecting to IRC")